<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Conclusion

 Both surfaces lack the algae-friendly pores of concrete pools.
 However, the vinyl liner seams can present a problem.
-Winner: Fiberglass
+Winner (with a slight edge): Fiberglass

 Chemicals and electrical energy